How To Make A DIY Painted Rug

 How To Make A DIY Rug-stencil pattern onto rug with different colors of paint for a unique design.

 Once the center is complete, you can add paint to the other edges.
+I began with light blue to fill in between the taped areas.

 How To Make A Rug with blue paint and stencil design.